PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

 #### Installing software dependencies

-The following packages are required for the quick start and subsequent tutorials:
+The following packages are required for the quick start and subsequent tutorials:<!--are these all Python packages?-->

 * bmap-tools
 * chrpath.